svsticky/reasonable-koala/docs/src/api/auth/login.md

 A login is successful if `status == true`.
 The request should be retried with a `totp_code` if `totp_required == true`.
 If `!status && !totp_required`, the credentials were likely invalid.

+### Failure
+The server will respond with a `403 Forbidden` if the authorization requests scopes that aren't permitted.
+An authorization may always request the OIDC scopes: `openid profile email`.